pedrocosta99/pdf-quiz-app/README.md

 npm run dev
 ```

-!
-Make sure the localhost on frontend matches the one in the backend
+Make sure the localhost on frontend matches the one in the backend when running local!

-✅ Features
+Features
-  🧾 Upload and parse PDF files
+- Upload and parse PDF files

-  🤖 Generate multiple-choice questions with OpenAI
+- Generate multiple-choice questions with OpenAI

-  ✏️ Edit questions and answers before starting quiz
+- Edit questions and answers before starting quiz

-  🎯 Interactive quiz experience
+- Interactive quiz experience

-  📊 Review results with correct and incorrect answers
+- Review results with correct and incorrect answers

-  📱 Responsive and clean UI with Tailwind
+- Responsive and clean UI with Tailwind